California Jury Believes Roundup Causes Cancer, Awards Groundskeeper Millions of Dollars

 Roundup Lawsuits Consolidated into MDLs

 When a product is dangerous or defective, injured patients have the right to file product liability lawsuits against the company behind that product.
-“In California, companies have an obligation to make sure that the products sold to consumers are safe,” according to Sherwin Arzani, a Los Angeles lawyer.
+“In California, companies have an obligation to make sure that the products sold to consumers are safe,” according to Joshua Glotzer, an attorney in Los Angeles.
 They can be liable for injuries if they are negligent in the design, manufacture, or marketing of their products.

 A truly dangerous product has the potential to harm hundreds, if not thousands, of consumers.
 As a result, a company can realistically face thousands of lawsuits over a single product or issue.
 Thousands of Roundup weed killer lawsuits have been filed against Monsanto and its new owner, Bayer.
 Many of these lawsuits are based on similar facts and are accusing the company of the same things.